 Despite there being so many sausages to make and eat and so little time, we still manage to create most excellent burgers.
 As with the sausages, we make a range of burgers, from the usual beef burgers, but also extend to producing lamb, pork and venison burgers.
 These are usually eaten during the BBQ season on a fresh bap with home made relish and accompanied with freshly dug potatoes and salad from the garden.
 Personally, we add a few extras to our burgers such as onion and rolled oats, which give a wholesome nutty texture to the burger.
 The addition of pepper and chillies also adds a bit of “bite” to the experience.

 Having attended an Italian Salumi course at the Empire Farm School, hosted by Marc Frederick, we have been actively creating our own air dried charcuterie.
-Our first attempt was a Lonza, which is cured using the pigs loin and then air dried until it has lost 30% of its weight.
+We started with a Lonza, which is cured using the pigs loin and then air dried until it has lost 30% of its weight.
 Sliced wafer thin, the flavour far exceeded our hopes and expectations.
 Since then we have made more Lonza as well as Coppa and panchetta from our own pigs.
 The Coppa being the main muscle running from the pigs neck, through the shoulder to the loin.